fratajcz/speos/docs/source/extension.rst

     Average out degree:   1.0000
     test_gwas 2022-08-30 11:42:19,344 [INFO] speos.preprocessing.preprocessor: Number of positives in ground truth data/mendelian_gene_sets/Immune_Dysregulation_genes.bed: 2

-You see that this logging output is drastically different to the ones in the chapers above.
+You see that this logging output is drastically different to the ones in the chapters above.
 First, it says ``Using 9 mappings`` instead of 8, so the additional trait FOO is being used.
 But then, our graph has only 18 nodes, even though we fed in GWAS data for 21 nodes for the trait FOO.
 This is because the remaining three nodes have either missing data for one of the other 8 traits, or there is no median gene expression data for these three.
 In the last line, you can see that among these 18 nodes, only 2 positives (Mendelians) have been found.
 This is of course too few to construct a meaningful train, validation and test set, which is why the training run crashes soon after.